 A sintering furnace for 3D printing is used to obtain the required density (up to 99.5%) and to achieve the desired mechanical properties it is necessary to extract the carrier material after printing.
 Debinding with a chemical bath or or thermal debinding in a furnace to apply heat, is the process to rid the part of this carrier.
 The time taken to do this depends on the geometry but can take up to 24-36 hours.
 The part will need to be sintered to make a fully dense part.
 It then has the fantastic material properties we all know and want from ceramic and metal.

 Debind and Sintering Process

 A furnace containing alumina parts are heated to 225°C with a heating rate of 2°C/min.
-Then a second phase where parts are heated to 550°C with a heating rate of 1°C/min and maintained for 2 h.
-Thirdly, the parts are heated to 1,300°C with a heating rate of 6°C/min and maintained for H minutes (H = 40, 65, 90, 120, 150, 180 min).
+Then a second phase; where parts are heated to 550°C. A heating rate of 1°C/min and maintained for 2 h.
+Thirdly, the parts are heated to 1,300°C. A heating rate of 6°C/min and maintained for H minutes (H = 40, 65, 90, 120, 150, 180 min).

 Finally, parts are cooled to 600°C with a heating rate of 6°C/min and subsequently cooled in a furnace.
 The samples were denoted as S(H), and H = 40, 65, 90, 120, 150, 180 min.

 Thermal debinding and sintering temperatures and cycles will vary depending on the ceramic or metal material being used.

 With most oxide ceramics it is not necessary to use gases like hydrogen and nitrogen, although there are occasional reasons to do so.
 Processing nitrides, carbides and metals will require sintering under gas to achieve fully dense parts.